xtest2021/githut-test-repo/README.md

   </a>
 </div>

-I will use [GithuT](https://github.com/macwinlin-studio/GithuT) to test GithuT's usage(include devloper version's new usage).
+I will use [GithuT](https://github.com/macwinlin-studio/GithuT) to test GithuT's usage(include devloper version's new function).
 ## Usage
 ## Maintainers
 This project's maintainers are MacWinLin Studio CGK Team's members.